trungngv/fgp/README.md

-Mixture of Sparse Gaussian Process Experts model (MSGP) package
+Fast Allocation of Gaussian Process Experts

-Author: Trung V. Nguyen (trung.ngvan@gmail.com)
+Author: Trung V. Nguyen (trung.ngvan@gmail.com) and Edwin V. Bonilla

+This is the package MSGP that implements the mixture of sparse Gaussian Process experts model in the paper 'Fast Allocation of Gaussian Process Experts'.

 1. Datasets
 -----------------------------